cqframework/cql-language-server/README.md

 Changes to the `master` branch must be done through an approved PR.
 Delete branches after merging to keep the repository clean.

 Merges to `master` trigger a deployment to the Maven Snapshots repositories.

 Once ready for a release, the `master` branch is updated with the correct version number and is tagged.
-Tags trigger a full release to Maven Central and a corresponding release to Github.
 Releases SHALL NOT have a SNAPSHOT version, nor any SNAPSHOT dependencies.
+Releases must be deployed manually.

+## Release Process

+To release a new version of the language server:

+1. Update master to be a release version (and all the reviews, bug fixes, etc. that that requires)
+   1. Example version: `3.8.0`
+2. Passed CI Build = ready for release
+3. Use the following command to release from your local build (releases are not automatic)
+   1. `mvn deploy -DskipTests=true -Dmaven.test.skip=true -T 4 -B -P release`
+4. Create a Github Release (specify a tag of `vX.X.X` (e.g. `v3.8.0`) pointing at master to be created on release)
+   1. Choose the "Auto-generate release notes" option
+   2. Provide any additional detail/cleanup on the release notes
+6. Update master version to the next snapshot version `X.X.X-SNAPSHOT` (e.g. `3.9.0-SNAPSHOT`)
+7. Close all issues included in the release

 ## License